Agriculture industry guide 60 min - Instant certificate

 Abrasive Wheels Training for Irish farmers.

-Farming accounts for nearly half of all workplace fatalities in Ireland. abrasive wheel injuries contribute significantly to lost working days and long-term disability among farmers.
+Farming accounts for nearly half of all workplace fatalities in Ireland.
+Abrasive wheel injuries contribute significantly to lost working days and long-term disability among farmers.

 Whether you run a dairy herd, a suckler operation, a tillage farm, or a mixed enterprise, the principles of safe abrasive wheel use apply to every task on the farm.